 Super Kale Pops

-Kale has many health benefits including a high amount of fiber that can aid your little one's digestion.
-Super Healthy Kids blends the leaves with frozen berries to sweeten them up.
+Kale has many health benefits, including a high amount of fiber that can aid your little one's digestion.
+Super Healthy Kids blends the greens with frozen berries to sweeten them up.

 Fruit and Veggie Pops

-Hello, Wonderful has created four popsicle recipes that are sure to please your baby’s budding palette while providing nutrient-rich vegetables and fruits.
-Here's the trick: To save on prep time, buy cold-pressed veggie juices to mix with your favorite frozen fruits.
+Hello, Wonderful has four popsicle recipes that are sure to please your baby’s budding palette.
+Pro tip: To save on prep time, buy cold-pressed veggie juices to mix with your favorite frozen fruits.

 PeaWee Kiwi Pops